thomasgilmore/FEND-Capstone---Travel-App/README.md

 # Weather-Journal App Project

+## How to Run Project
+After the project is download as a zip.
+To run the project in the terminal I first run npm run build-prod and than npm start run.
+When you type in a location only type in a city.

 ## Overview
 This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.